jasminemutia/Stock-Prediction-using-LSTM/README.md

 ## Comparison with Modified LSTM Model
 The modified LSTM model with dropout regularization and fewer LSTM units demonstrates a slight improvement, reducing overfitting and achieving lower error metrics than the baseline.

+## Model Evaluation and Performance
+- IBM Stock Prediction: The modified LSTM model achieved an RMSE of 2.26, MAE of 1.63, and MAPE of 1.13%.
+These results indicate that the model's predictions are relatively close to actual prices, with a low error margin, reflecting strong predictive accuracy for IBM.
+- Facebook Stock Prediction: The modified model achieved an RMSE of 3.90, MAE of 2.84, and MAPE of 1.79%.
+While the model is slightly less accurate for Facebook than IBM, it still captures stock price trends effectively, with MAPE indicating an error rate below 2%.

+## Insights on Accuracy
+The model performs well in terms of RMSE and MAE, especially given the high volatility in stock data, which can make precise forecasting challenging.
+The low MAPE values (close to 1% for IBM and under 2% for Facebook) suggest that the model’s predictions generally remain within 1–2% of the actual stock prices, which is quite robust for financial forecasting.